 Difficult Interview Question: What Would You Do If You Were Asked to Perform a Task That You Know Would Hurt the Company?

 One of the benefits of being in power is that you get to make decisions and others have to listen to you.
-One of the weaknesses of not being in power is that you have to listen to stupid decisions and do them anyway even though you know they are idiotic.
+One of the weaknesses of not being in power is that to a certain extent you have to do what you are told whether or not you think it is the right thing to do.

 When you apply to a job that does not have much authority, you may be asked what you would do when you know a course of action is wrong, but you are told to do it anyway.